-Beyond the right to compensation as per points 8.4 and 8.10, the contracting party does not have the right of regress to obtain compensation from the Swedish Transport affected by delays or other disruptions in the traffic.
+Beyond the right to compensation as per points 8.4 and 8.10, the contracting party does not have the right of regress to obtain compensation from the Swedish Transport Administration for compensation paid by the contracting party to another party that was affected by delays or other disruptions in the traffic.
 The limitation does not apply to compensation that paid with the support of the Railway Traffic Act (2018:181).